CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 * HAVING

-### LESSON 1 : JOIN ME, AND TOGETHER WE CAN RULE THE GALAXY AS FATHER AND SON!
+### LESSON 1: JOIN ME, AND TOGETHER WE CAN RULE THE GALAXY AS FATHER AND SON!

-So far, we've put data in tables and kept references to each of them using IDs but we've not yet learned how to link them automatically.
+So far, we've put data in tables and kept references to each of them using IDs, but we've not yet learned how to link them automatically.

 We don't know how to get the *name* of a customer from a reservation - only their ID.